Let’s connect!

 For even more information, HSLDA also has some tips for creating a homeschool portfolio.

 Pin it!
-How to Make a Homeschool Portfolio
+How to Make a Simple Homeschool Portfolio

 If you have been keeping a homeschool portfolio, I’d love to see pictures and hear how you put yours together!